KxSystems/docs/docs/ref/ratios.md

 ---
-title: ratios between successive items of a list | Reference | kdb+ and q documentation
+title: ratios between successive items of a list | Reference | KDB-X and q documentation
 description: ratios is a q keyword that returns the ratios between successive items of a list.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `ratios`

 _Ratios between items_